Journals in the Field

 Patterns of Prejudice provides a forum for exploring the historical roots and contemporary varieties of social exclusion and the demonization or stigmatisation of the Other.
 It probes the language and construction of ’race’, nation, colour, and ethnicity, as well as the linkages between these categories.
 It encourages discussion of issues at the top of the public policy agenda, such as asylum, immigration, hate crimes and citizenship.
 As none of these issues are confined to any one region, Patterns of Prejudice maintains a global optic, at the same time as scrutinizing intensely the history and development of intolerance and chauvinism in the United States and Europe, both East and West.

 Peace & Change publishes scholarly and interpretive articles on the achievement of a peaceful, just, and humane society.
 International and interdisciplinary in focus, the journal bridges the gap between peace researchers, educators, and activists.
 It publishes articles on a wide range of peace-related topics, including peace movements and activism, conflict resolution, nonviolence, internationalism, race and gender issues, cross-cultural studies, economic development, the legacy of imperialism, and the post-Cold War upheaval.
-NOTE: Peace & Change is the official journal of the Peace and Justice Studies Association.

 Peace and Conflict: Journal of Peace Psychology welcomes scholarly manuscripts concerning peace, conflict, and their interaction at all levels of analysis, from interpersonal to community, regional, and international issues.
 The journal publishes empirical, theoretical, clinical, historical work, and book reviews on enduring and emerging issues that speak to the interests of researchers, practitioners, policy makers, and educators.
 The journal is international in scope and welcomes manuscripts from psychologists and scholars from kindred disciplines throughout the world.